How to Deploy Your First Smart Contract on Ethereum With Hardhat and Tenderly

 However, since we used automatic contract verification, you don’t need to remember the address.
 Instead, your contract is automatically added to Tenderly and ready to go.

-Congrats! 🎉 Your smart contract is up and running.
-You can find it in the list of contracts in your Tenderly Dashboard.
+Congrats! 🎉 Your smart contract is up and running, and you successfully uploaded it to Tenderly.
+You can find it in the list of contracts in your Tenderly DevNet.

 You can now use numerous Tenderly features to optimize your smart contract, reduce gas fees, and debug potential errors.
 So, let’s get playful!

-- Avoid waiting and try out your smart contract swiftly during development, without actually using a test network you deployed it to.
+- Avoid waiting and try out your smart contract swiftly during development, without actually using a test network.

-- Replay a failed transaction to gain a deeper understanding of its execution and what went wrong i.e. catch the bug.
+- Replay a failed transaction to gain a deeper understanding of its execution and what went wrong i.e. catch a bug.

 - Play around with, test, and validate your bug fixes to make sure your updated contract runs as expected in production.